Apple Pop Tarts

 Variations

-- Add a pinch of cardamom, allspice, or cloves to the filling for extra spice.
+- Add cardamom, allspice, or cloves to the filling for even more warm spice.

-- Replace half the apples with pears for a fall-inspired twist.
+- Replace half of the apples with pears.

-- Swap the glaze for a maple version for deeper sweetness.
+- Swap the cinnamon glaze for a maple glaze.

 Granny smith or pink lady work beautifully for this recipe, but really any will do the trick!